PhD study

 - in case of excellent results, support in post-doctoral programmes of the Slovak Academy of Sciences, or the offer of a position in a stable scientific institution.

-The following dissertation topics are available for the academic year 2024/2025 in the programme European Studies and Policies:
+The following dissertation topics are available for the academic year 2025/2026 in the programme European Studies and Policies:

-Local responses to emigration and diaspora engagement (Mgr., MA Lucia Mýtna Kureková, PhD.)
+Local Responses to Emigration and Diaspora Engagement (Mgr., MA Lucia Mýtna Kureková, PhD.)

-Annotation: Emigration is profoundly changing the socio-economic, political, and cultural landscape of countries and localities which have faced high level of citizen outflows.
+Emigration is profoundly changing the socio-economic, political, and cultural landscape of countries and localities which have faced high levels of citizen outflows.
 The possible negative impact on labour supply and the intensifying quest for talent has in recent years led many national governments in Europe and globally to engage in systematic efforts to incentivize return migration and uphold diaspora engagement.
 For the local governments, emigration effects might be felt even more intensively and touch a broad range of local policy domains, including the budget resources, provision of services, the labour market, and even local politics.
 In light of apparent skill and labour shortages across Slovakia, engagement with its citizens working abroad might present a viable option to deal with local challenges and support local development.
 While existing research has started analyzing national-level responses to emigration, local responses have not been systematically mapped and sufficiently understood.
 This dissertation will gather evidence about local level motivations, responses, approaches and strategies to engaging with citizens working abroad.
-It will seek to understand under what conditions and with what tools did/do local governments or other local actors (NGOs, firms) in emigration-prone municipalities in Slovakia reach out to its citizens temporarily or permanently (working) abroad.
+It will seek to understand under what conditions and with what tools local governments or other local actors (NGOs, firms) in emigration-prone municipalities in Slovakia reach out to its citizens temporarily or permanently (working) abroad.
 This research will rely on qualitative methods, using surveys, interviews, focus groups and other appropriate methodologies.

-Adaptation strategies to changing skills demand (Mgr., MA Lucia Mýtna Kureková, PhD.)
+Adaptation Strategies to Changing Skills Demand (Mgr., MA Lucia Mýtna Kureková, PhD.)

-Annotation: Digital and green transition together with demographic transition bring about multidimensional, interconnected and complex social and economic challenges.
+Digital and green transition together with demographic change bring about multidimensional, interconnected and complex social and economic challenges.
 These challenges are particularly pressing in Slovakia which belongs to countries with the highest risk of automation and digitisation, as well as a fast aging labour force.
 These transition processes have already impacted the organisation and functioning of national and local labour markets, which have been experiencing skill shortages and concurrent pressures to adapt to changing labour market demands.
 Rapid adaptation in terms of skills and knowledge is one specific aspect to which individuals, firms and governments at different levels need to respond.
-This dissertation will map and analyze skill adaptation approaches, responses and strategies in response to digital, green and demographic transitions by some or all relevant actors (individuals, firms and governments).
-The student will preferably learn and apply mixed methods research design, using both qualitative and quantitative methodologies, focusing on (but not limited to) Slovakia.